arthurfiorette/axios-cache-interceptor/docs/src/config.md

 ::: warning

-Many backends returns `Cache-Control: no-cache` or `Cache-Control: no-store` headers, which results in this library not caching at all.
+Many REST backends returns some variation of `Cache-Control: no-cache` or `Cache-Control: no-store` headers, which tell us to ignore caching at all.
 You shall disable `headerInterpreter` for those requests.

 _If the debug mode prints `Cache header interpreted as 'dont cache'` this is probably the reason._